 Our light sport aircraft are a fantastic way to earn your Private Pilot certificate.

-Complete your Flight Review at CHI
+Complete your Flight Review with CHI

 With a minimum of one hour of ground training and one hour of flight training (which can be in your own aircraft), we can satisfy the requirements of §61.65 and ensure safe practice while operating the aircraft.
 One of our certified flight instructors will work with you to make sure you are up to date and current with all Federal Aviation Regulations and standards.